-This baked chicken parmesan recipe starts with tender chicken cutlets dredged in tasty breadcrumbs, smothered in sauce and cheese, and baked to perfection.
-Seriously, this might be the best baked chicken parmesan recipe ever!
-And it’s healthy!
+This baked chicken parmesan recipe starts with tender chicken cutlets dredged in tasty breadcrumbs, smothered in sauce and cheese, then baked to perfection.
+Seriously, this might be the best healthy chicken parmesan recipe ever!
+You’ll hardly know it’s baked.

-I had every intention to share it YEARS ago but for some reason every time I made it I either screwed it up, kids were screaming for it, or I forgot to take pictures.
+I had every intention to share it forever ago, but for some reason every time I made it I either screwed it up, kids were screaming for it, or I forgot to take pictures.
 You think my kiddos would know by now that I need to photograph all food prior to it being consumed.
 Umm, hello?

 Baked chicken parmesan requires 4 main ingredients: